python/cpython/Doc/library/ssl.rst

       when connected, the :meth:`SSLSocket.cipher` method of SSL sockets will give the currently selected cipher.

+.. method:: SSLContext.load_dh_params(dhfile)

+   Load the key generation parameters for Diffie-Helman (DH) key exchange.
+   Using DH key exchange improves forward secrecy at the expense of computational resources (both on the server and on the client).
+   The *dhfile* parameter should be the path to a file containing DH parameters in PEM format.

+   This setting doesn't apply to client sockets.
+You can also use the :data:`OP_SINGLE_DH_USE` option to further improve security.

+   .. versionadded:: 3.3

 .. method:: SSLContext.set_ecdh_curve(curve_name)

-   Set the curve name for Elliptic Curve-based Diffie-Hellman (abbreviated ECDH) key exchange.
-Using Diffie-Hellman key exchange improves forward secrecy at the expense of computational resources (both on the server and on the client).
+   Set the curve name for Elliptic Curve-based Diffie-Hellman (ECDH) key exchange.
+ECDH is significantly faster than regular DH while arguably as secure.
 The *curve_name* parameter should be a string describing a well-known elliptic curve, for example ``prime256v1`` for a widely supported curve.